-Nutella being a less expensive way for people to enjoy chocolate, was well received.
+Nutella, being a less expensive way for people to enjoy chocolate was well received.
 European families started using Nutella as a breakfast staple on bread and toast.
 The Ferrero Company introduced this traditional Italian breakfast item to the U.S. market in 1983.
 The popularity of Nutella has grown steadily over the years, and it is now marketed and sold all over the world.

-People is more than 100 countries in the world share the enjoyment of such a unique, convenient and tasty product.
-Not only that, the ingredients sourced different countries around the world go into producing a jar of Nutella, which makes it a perfect example of globalization bottled in a jar.
+People in more than 100 countries in the world share the enjoyment of such a unique, convenient and tasty product.
+Not only that, the ingredients sourced from different countries around the world go into producing a jar of Nutella, which makes it a perfect example of globalization bottled in a jar.

 An OECD case study on Global value chains states that